open-headset-interconnect-standard/radio-adapter/README.md

 * As of 2024-04-04, I've only done the schematics, and even then it's little more than throwing notes down "on paper."
 I tried to cover:
     * Connector pinouts (see above).
     * Any electrical circuits required (mostly converting from OHIS's electret level to dynamic level for radios that want dynamic.)

+As of 2024-04-25, I (still @SmittyHalibut) laid out the boards described above and had them fabricated.

+* **I STILL HAVE NOT TESTED THEM!**

+As of 2024-07-17, I (still me) am chatting with @gx1400 about this.
+I'm going to send him some of the boards I ordered back in April and he'll help me test.